Porgramming-Hero-web-course/batch-4-assignment-1-hasib1010/blog1.md

+Why Are Type Guards Important?
+A Beginner’s Guide to TypeScript TypeScript is amazing for catching bugs early, but what happens when your variables can have different types?
+That’s where type guards save the day.
+They help you figure out the type of your data at runtime so you can avoid errors and write safer code.

+In this blog, I’ll share my journey as a beginner learning about type guards.
+Let’s dive in! 🚀

-So, What Are Type Guards Anyway?
+What Are Type Guards?
-Okay, picture this: you have a function that takes either a number or a string.
-You need to do different stuff depending on the type.
-But how do you know what type you’re dealing with?
-TypeScript doesn’t magically know at runtime—it needs some help.
-That’s where type guards come in!

-A type guard is like a checkpoint in your code that says, "Hey, let me figure out what type this thing is before I mess with it."
-Once TypeScript knows the type, it’ll let you safely use the right methods or properties.

-My First "Ah-Ha!"
-Moment: Using typeof
-I started with the simplest type guard: typeof.
-It’s like the training wheels for checking types.
+Imagine you have a variable that could be a string or a number.
+If you want to do something like toUpperCase() on it, you need to be sure it’s a string.
+Type guards are like checkpoints in your code that confirm the type before you do something risky.

-Here’s a quick example I made to practice:
+Here’s a basic example to understand:

 typescript
 Copy code
 function printLength(value: string | number) {
     if (typeof value === "string") {
-        console.log("String length:", value.length); // Strings have length
+        console.log("String length:", value.length);
     } else {
-        console.log("Number doubled:", value * 2); // Numbers can be multiplied
+        console.log("Number doubled:", value * 2);
     }
 }

 printLength("hello"); // Output: String length: 5
 printLength(42);      // Output: Number doubled: 84
-Pretty simple, right?
-I just checked if the value was a string or number, and then TypeScript let me do stuff with it.
-Before this, I’d get all kinds of errors because I was trying to do .length on numbers. 😅

-Leveling Up With instanceof
-Once I got comfortable with typeof, I stumbled on instanceof.
-It’s like typeof, but for objects and classes.

-Here’s how I practiced it:
+Without the typeof check, TypeScript would yell at you.
+Thanks to type guards, you’re safe to call length or multiply numbers.

+Types of Type Guards
+Here’s what I learned about the different types of type guards in TypeScript.
+Each has its own purpose, and together they make type-checking super easy.

+1. typeof Type Guard
+The typeof operator is the easiest way to check the type of a primitive value like number, string, or boolean.

+typescript
+Copy code
+function describe(value: string | number) {
+    if (typeof value === "string") {
+        console.log(`String: ${value.toUpperCase()}`);
+    } else {
+        console.log(`Number: ${value * 2}`);
+    }
+}
+When to Use: For simple type checks on primitives.

+2. instanceof Type Guard
+For objects and classes, you can use instanceof.
+It checks whether an object is an instance of a specific class.

 typescript
 Copy code